|

 Enter the hidden world of nature and discover its secrets with me…

-The natural world is a wonder to me and always has been since growing my very first packet of seeds on the shed windowsill as a child.
-I am fascinated by the miniature world around me, from the tiny flowers amongst the grass, to the scuttling beetle across the earth.
+The natural world has always been a source of wonder for me, ever since I grew my first packet of seeds on the shed windowsill as a child.
+I am endlessly fascinated by the miniature world around us, from the tiny flowers nestled in the grass to the beetles scuttling across the earth.

 |